rkemery-msft/graph-enterprise-app-role-assignments/README.md

 - Download and process all app role assignments—identifying whether each assignment belongs to a user or a group.
 - Export the results to a uniquely named CSV file.

-This repository provides a robust sample for enterprise environments and is ideal for demos, testing, and adapting to your organization's needs.
+This repository provides a robust sample for environments and is ideal for demos, testing, and adapting to your organization's needs.

 ## Prerequisites